mjordan/iipqa/README.md

 # Islandora Import Package QA Tool

-A tool for applying Quality Assurance tests to Islandora import packages before importing them.
+A tool for applying Quality Assurance tests to Islandora import packages in preparation for importing them.

 ## System requirements and installation